abhiaagarwal/notes/content/programming/tools/docker/tagged-and-isolated-docker-compose-projects.md

 Let's say you're doing feature development on tag `my-feature`, but you need to switch to a new branch `my-hotfix` .
 You can `git switch`, and then with `just up`, it creates a set of containers entirely prefixed with `my-project-${TAG}` without conflicting with the original set of containers.
 If your spin up process is expensive, this can be a huge time-saver.

 Additionally, if you have a local docker volume, say to persist database data, the volume is created with `my-project-${TAG}` as its prefix.
-Your data won't be polluted between branches, so you can perform database migrations, seeding, etc without getting into a funky state.
+Your data won't be polluted between branches, so you can perform database migrations, seeding, etc without getting into a funky state.git p